Solau92/parkingsystem/README.md

 # !!
-I changed the database structure and add a attribute (named "Fare_Rate") corresponding to the percentage paid (1 for a new user, and 0.95 for a recurrent user).
+I changed the database structure and add an attribute (named "Fare_Rate") corresponding to the percentage paid (100% (1) for a new user, and 95% (0.95) for a recurrent user).

 # Parking System
 A command line app for managing the parking system.